More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Sequencing errors and optimal experimental design

 \section{Sequencing errors and optimal experimental design}

-Now we have finally built up the necessary infrastructure to be able to optimize experimental design decisions about the follow-up study.
-In particular, our goal is to maximize the number of variants we expect to observe under a fixed budget constraint.
-To see how the budget comes into play, note that there are two cost sources we have considered for the follow-up study.
-In particular, it costs more to increase the number of samples $M$ since sequencing each additional sample adds an additional cost.
-Likewise, it costs more to increase the quality of each sample, where increasing quality is accomplished by increasing the sequencing quality in the followup, $\seqfollowup$.
-We might encode the total cost as a function of these two specifications: $\costfcn(M, \seqfollowup)$.
+Our goal is to maximize the number of variants we expect to observe under a fixed budget.
+To see how the budget comes into play, note two cost sources in the follow-up study. (i) It costs more to increase the number of samples $M$ since sequencing each additional sample adds an additional cost. (ii) Likewise, it costs more to increase the quality of each sample, where increasing quality is accomplished by increasing the sequencing quality in the followup, $\seqfollowup$.
+We might encode the total cost as a function of these settings: $\costfcn(M, \seqfollowup)$.
 Here, $\costfcn$ is increasing in both of its arguments.
 Conversely, we expect to discover more variants as either of $M$ or $\seqfollowup$ increases and fewer variants as either quantity decreases.
-Therefore, we face a tradeoff in where to best allocate experimental budget between $M$ and $\seqfollowup$.
+Therefore, we face a trade-off in where to best allocate experimental budget between $M$ and $\seqfollowup$.